uday900/Darla-Stores/README.md

 - 🔐 User registration and login (standard + OAuth2)
 - 🔁 Forgot/Reset password functionality
 - ✏️ Profile update and password change
-- 📩 Sending Emails to confirmation like otp's, orders, status updates
+- 📩 Sending Emails for confirmation like OTPs, orders, status updates
 - 🧠 **OTP management using Redis** for secure and time-limited access
 - 🔒 JWT-based secure token management
+- 🗑️ **User account deletion or deactivation** for managing account status

 ### 🛍️ Shopping Cart & Orders
 - 🛒 Add, remove, increment, and decrement products in the cart